DIVORCE OPTIONS IN WISCONSIN

-2nd Saturday Wisconsin is a series of public education and information sessions about divorce and other family law issues.
-All the sessions are held on the second Saturday of selected months and are free, open to everyone, and with no “registration” or tracking of attendance.
-Our goal is to help you learn more about divorce options in Wisconsin so that you can make the right choice for your situation.
+Learn about divorce options in Wisconsin through 2nd Saturday Wisconsin, a regularly scheduled public education and information session about divorce and other family law issues.
+All the sessions are held on the second Saturday of selected months and are free, open to everyone, and with no registration or tracking of attendance.
+Learn more about divorce options in Wisconsin so that you can make the right choice for your situation.

 The 2nd Saturday Sessions are listed below.
 All sessions begin at 10 AM and last about 2 hours including time for your questions and open discussion.

 On May 13, 2017 the Madison area session will be in Room 118 of Predolin Hall at Edgewood College in Madison.
 See the detailed maps below.
 The location for the Milwaukee area will be posted here on April 15.

 May 13, 2017 - Village of West Milwaukee Community Center

 October 14, 2017 - Oak Creek Community Center

 How the Collaborative Process is Different than Litigation or Mediation

 Litigation is the traditional divorce process when both parties hire attorneys to provide legal advice and represent the positions of their clients in negotiations and court hearings.
 Litigation is an adversarial process because each attorney advocates positions based on their client's often-competing personal wants, needs and viewpoints.
 The parties communicate primarily through their attorneys, rather than directly with one another, regarding their positions, proposals and counter-proposals.